 This means that your phone and Internet rates are determined by the rates charged by these companies.
 Some of these companies have notoriously high rates, so you may not be saving any money by choosing a bundling service.

 However, bundling with a satellite TV provider will probably be cheaper than bundling with a cable company.
-For example, a bundle with Time Warner Cable that includes digital TV, phone, and Internet costs $99.99/month.
+For example, a bundle with Time Warner Cable that includes digital TV, phone, and Internet costs as low as $79.99 per month for 12 months*.
 A similar bundle with AT&T for phone and Internet service and DIRECTV for TV service costs $93.94/month.
 Neither of these prices includes equipment, installation, taxes, or fees.
 Add-ons like DVRs can make a big difference in the price you pay per month; different HD DVRs come with different fees and monthly prices.